 Maria Åbonde Garke

-I am a graduate student at the Centre for Psychiatric Research (with a background as a lic. psychologist).
+I am a PhD student at the Centre for Psychiatric Research (with a background as a lic. psychologist).
 My main research focus is emotion regulation as a transdiagnostic construct across psychiatric disorders.

 Main supervisor: Nitya Jayaram-Lindström, PhD